Close Menu

 Step 10 — ASM Password: Welcome1

-Step 11 — Failure Isolation: Do not use IPMI (virtual environment, no IPMI hardware)
+Step 11 — Failure Isolation: Do not use IPMI (virtual environment)

 Step 12 — Management Options: EM Cloud Control unchecked